Scatterometer: Contribution to botany

 Scatterometers helped to prove the hypothesis, dating from mid-19th century, of the anisotropic (direction dependent) long distance dispersion by wind to explain the strong floristic affinities between landmasses.

 A work, published by the journal Science in May 2004 with the title "Wind as a Long-Distance Dispersal Vehicle in the Southern Hemisphere", used daily measurements of wind azimuth and speed taken by the SeaWinds scatterometer from 1999 to 2003.
 They found a stronger correlation of floristic similarities with wind connectivity than with geographic proximities, which supports the idea that wind is a dispersal vehicle for many organisms in the Southern Hemisphere.

 Semiconductor and precision manufacturing

-Scatterometers are widely used in metrology for roughness of polished and lapped surfaces in semiconductor and precision machining industries.
+Scatterometers are widely used in metrology for roughness of polished and lapped surfaces in optical (i.e. total integrated scatterometry developed by Dr. Jean M. Bennett and colleagues), semiconductor and precision machining industries.
 They provide a fast and non-contact alternative to traditional stylus methods for topography assessment.
 Scatterometers are compatible with vacuum environments, are not sensitive to vibration, and can be readily integrated with surface processing and other metrology tools.